blockchain-lab-um/masca/packages/docs/docs/integrate-masca/masca-connector.md

 `minimalUnsignedCredential` is a minimal object which is used to create a VC.
 It needs to contain at least `credentialSubject`, `type` & `@context`.

-`proofFormat` is used to specify which proof format is used to sign the VC. `options` allow dApps to specify whether they want and where they want to store the VC.
+`proofFormat` is used to specify which proof format is used to sign the VC. `options` allow dapps to specify whether they want and where they want to store the VC.

 ## Delete VC